kubernetes/enhancements/keps/sig-network/4444-service-routing-preference/README.md

 The field will support the following initial values:

-<<[UNRESOLVED Name for field values is under discussion]>>

 * `Default`: Indicates no specific routing preference.
 The user delegates the routing decision to the implementation, allowing it to apply its best-effort strategy.
-* `Spread`: Encourages an equal distribution of traffic across endpoints, potentially spanning multiple zones (or regions).
-* `Zone`: Encourages routing traffic to endpoints within the same zone as the client.
-If no endpoints are available within the zone, traffic should be routed to other zones.
+* `Close`: Indicates a preference for routing traffic to endpoints that are topologically proximate to the client.
+The interpretation of "topologically proximate" may vary across implementations and could encompass endpoints within the same node, rack, zone, or even region.

-<<[/UNRESOLVED]>>

-Implementations are strongly encouraged to support the standard values.
+Implementations SHOULD support the standard values.
 While some flexibility in interpretation is permitted, implementations should aim to align their behavior with the described intent of these preferences as closely as possible.

 Implementations may support additional routing heuristics using values of the form `<domain>/<heuristicName>`.
 Heuristics without a domain prefix will be